cuinfoscience/Docs/setting_up_a_conda_environment.md

 ![photoAlt](https://github.com/cuinfoscience/Docs/blob/main/images/setting_up_a_conda_environment/create_env5.png?raw=true)

 **Step 5: Install Jupyter notebook**

-**Important**: *Note you will have to install jupyterlab to access Juptyer notebooks in your environment*.
+This step is very important.
+You will have to install jupyterlab to access Juptyer notebooks in your environment.

 This is how to install Jupyter lab
 ![photoJup](https://github.com/cuinfoscience/Docs/blob/main/images/setting_up_a_conda_environment/create_env4.png?raw=true)